Deloraine Island Site Plan

 The waters surrounding Deloraine Island have been assigned to a protected setting in the Whitsundays Plan of Management 2008 (WPOM).
 Due to their protected setting, the WPOM requires that this site plan be developed to ensure protection of the natural, cultural and heritage values of the area and determine group size and vessel length limits.

 Deloraine Island (20-089) is a high continental island situated approximately 34 kilometres north-east of Shutehaven, on the eastern side of Border Island (20-087).
-Deloraine Island and Border Island are part of the Whitsunday Islands National Park, managed by DERM.
-For more information, refer to the Department of Environment and Resource Management website.
+Deloraine Island and Border Island are part of the Whitsunday Islands National Park, managed by NPRSR.
+For more information, refer to the Department of National Parks, Recreation, Sports and Racing website.

 Figure 1: Map of Deloraine Island [PDF 1.362MB]